whiterteeth/public/Codex.md

 - I should face things that make me uncomfortable.
 - I should take responsibility for things I find important, even if I can’t fully control them.

-#### 2.2 Political & Economical Opinions
+#### 2.2 Political and Economical Opinions
 How I believe society should be structured.

-- Civil unions & holy matrimony (i.e. religious marriage) should be considered as separate though similar and often overlapping things.
+- Civil unions and holy matrimony (i.e. religious marriage) should be considered as separate though similar and often overlapping things.
 - The death penalty is no longer necessary to protect society.
 When the death penalty is justified, vindictive retribution, which is harmful for society, is fueled.
 Furthermore, wrongful convictions still happen, leading to murder by the state.
 For these reasons, the death penalty should be indefinitely suspended.
 - Prisons should protect the public and rehabilitate inmates; this may involve both punishment and better treatment.
 - Marijuana should be legalized and regulated like alcohol; convicts serving sentences due to marijuana should be pardoned and released.